Waterdrips/waterdrips2.github.io/_posts/2020-01-03-developing-openfaas.md

 k3d delete
 ```

-> Note: When using a macos I found that I needed to specify a non-default (6443) port with --api-port 6444

 You should now have the tools to deploy an OpenFaaS installation quickly, and reset things when you need a fresh start.

 # Finding an issue to work on